HuangMason320/Minesweeper/README.md

 # Question 1
-This repository cotains a Python file for a minesweeper project
+This repository contains a Python file for a minesweeper project
 Make sure that your Python >= 3
 To run the code, you can use the following command in the terminal
 ```